mimiquate/blend/README.md

 Test your package against different versions of its dependencies.

-Generates and maintains multiple lockfiles so that you can test your package against different variations of your dependencies versions.
+Generates and maintains multiple lockfiles based on your defined variations (a.k.a. blends) so that you can test your package against different variations of your dependencies versions.

 ## Installation